gisaia/arlas_playground/docs/docs/get_started.md

 ## Install python dependencies in the environment

-Once the environment is activated:
+Once the environment is activated, install the project dependency:

 ```
 pip install -r requirements.txt
 ```

-## Install arlas_cli:
+## Install arlas_cli

 `arlas_cli` is installed with the project requirements